CesiumGS/3d-tiles-samples/README.md

 });
 ```

+Unless otherwise noted use the `3d-tiles` branch.

-See the `README.md` in each tileset's directory for usage restrictions.
+See the `README.md` in each tileset's directory for further instructions and usage restrictions.

 | Model                                                  | Screenshot                                                            | Description|
 |--------------------------------------------------------|-----------------------------------------------------------------------|------------|